IP in business transactions: Australia overview

 Renewal fees are payable every ten years from the date of filing.
-Further, if a trade mark is not used by the registered owner (or on the owner's behalf) for a continuous period of three years, an application can be made to remove the mark from the trade marks register.
+Further, if a trade mark is not used by the registered owner (or on the owner's behalf) for a continuous period of three years (not assessed until five years from the date of the trade mark), an application can be made to remove the mark from the trade marks register.

 It is also important to ensure that a trade mark continues to be regarded as a trade mark.
 For example, if the mark becomes known as a generic name for the goods or services in relation to which it is registered, it ceases to be recognised as a trade mark and may be cancelled.